-- Remain seated when the vehicle is in motion - Keep hands, feet and head to yourself and inside the windows while the vehicle is in motion - Don't yell or scream; the noise level shouldn't distract the driver - Don't stand or change places when the vehicle is moving - Obey the driver's instructions at all times - Campers need to check to see that they have all their belongings prior to getting out
+- Remain seated with a buckled seatbelt when the vehicle is in motion. - Keep hands, feet and head to yourself and inside the windows while the vehicle is in motion. - Don't yell or scream; the noise level shouldn't distract the driver. - Don't stand or change places when the vehicle is moving. - Obey the driver's instructions at all times. - Campers need to check to see that they have all their belongings prior to getting out.